On the Anniversary of Dark Shadows’ Final Episode, Sink Your Teeth Into a Photo Album Full of the Memories That Still Haunt Fangs… Er, *Fans*

 And gain, it did, too.
 Long-in-the-tooth Barnabas Collins, as played by the late Jonathan Frid, fascinated the kiddies who were bored with more traditional soaps and had nothing better to do after school than tune in.
 By 1969, the show was a bona-fide sensation, one that boasted a monster mash of characters that included a witch (Lara Parker’s “enchanting” Angelique Bouchard) and a werewolf (future Falcon Crest star David Selby’s Quentin Collins).

 Alas, from that lofty perch, there was no place for the show to go but down.
 After the wrap-up of a storyline that took our principals all the way back to 1897, a byzantine new plot was hatched that… well, nobody liked.
 (Say “The Leviathans” to a Dark Shadows fan, and wait for the groan.)
-After just five years on the air, the show was cancelled and aired its last episode on April 2, 1971 — 50 years ago.
+After just five years on the air, the show was cancelled and aired its last episode on April 2, 1971 — more than five decades ago.

 Yet the supernatural sudser lives on, not only in our imaginations but in our memories.
 Click on the photo gallery below to return to Collinsport and the thrill ride that was Dark Shadows.